investxltd/inx-token-sale/README.md

 ### INX Crowdsale Smart Contract

-* Responsible for managing ICO token sales
+* Smart contract responsible for processing contributions and minting and distributing INX tokens
 * The **INXCrowdsale** has the following properties
   * Ability to specify `rate` and `preSaleRate`rate from ETH to INX tokens
     * These can be adjusted by _owner_ of the smart contract